-On recent rereading of The Ascension of Isaiah (AoI), a composite Jewish-Christian pseudepigraphal writing, I discovered that specific historical information may be hidden behind this writing’s apocalyptic façade.
-In this first part of my discussion of this text I concentrate on verses 2:7 – 3:1 because these verses may contain a large amount of historical information.
-Below I give Knibb’s translation from Charlesworth’s The Old Testament Pseudepigrapha volume 2 (p.
-158-159).
+Recently, while rereading The Ascension of Isaiah (AoI), a composite Jewish-Christian pseudepigraphical writing, I realised that specific historical information may be hidden behind its apocalyptic façade.
+In this first part of my discussion of this text, I concentrate on verses 2:7 – 3:1 because these verses may contain considerable historical information.
+Below I give Knibb’s translation from Charlesworth’s The Old Testament Pseudepigrapha volume 2 (pp. 158-159).
 Verse 9, identified by R.H.
-Charles as an editorial addition, and verse 12b-16, described as a digression by Knibb in his introduction (p.
+Charles as an editorial addition, and verses 12b-16, described as a digression by Knibb in his introduction (p.
 143), are left out.

 (2:7) And when Isaiah the son of Amoz saw the great iniquity which was being committed in Jerusalem, and the service of Satan, and his wantonness*, he withdrew from Jerusalem and dwelt in Bethlehem of Judah.
 (8) And there also there was great iniquity; and he withdrew from Bethlehem and dwelt on a mountain** in a desert place.
 (9) … (10) All of them were clothed in sackcloth, and all of them were prophets; they had nothing with them, but were destitute, and they all lamented bitterly over the going astray of Israel.
 (11) And they had nothing to eat except wild herbs (which) they gathered from the mountains, and when they had cooked (them), they ate (them) with Isaiah the prophet.
 And they dwelt on the mountains and on the hills for two years of days.
 (12a) And after this, while they were in the desert, there was a certain man in Samaria named Balkira.
 (12b-16)…

 (3:1) And Belkira discovered and saw the place of Isaiah and of the prophets who were with him, for he himself dwelt in the district of Bethlehem, …